Ask-The-World/atw-api/README.md

     - String: question
     - int: time left until submitting is no longer possible in seconds
     - Bool: answer for the question

+## Database Document Structure

+### id: Option<bson::oid::ObjectId>

+This is the ObjectId for the question in the bson format which has been assigned to a question automatically by mongodb.

+### question: String

+This is the question which has been submitted.

+### time: u32

+This is the time the question has left for allowing answers.
+This will be added to the timestamp.

+### yes: u32

+This is the amount of yes votes for this question.

+### no: u32

+This is the amount of no votes for this question.

+### default_answer: bool

+This is the default answer which is being used when there is an equal amount of votes in favor of and against this question.
+It will be assigned to the question at the start and is being calculated by a 50/50 probability.

+### timestamp: u64

+This is the timestamp at which the question has been created.
+It is being formated like a UNIX timestamp so it counts the seconds since `01/01/1970 00:00:00`.